Three of the best: Summer cocktail recipes

 The Glasshouse’s terrace is the perfect spot to savour a pre-dinner drink, especially with this summer’s Ayala Brut Nature Bar pop-up.
 So, we asked our head bartender, Tom Doherty, to share three of his favourite cocktail recipes that lend themselves perfectly to a warm summer’s evening.

-A quintessential English twist on a modern classic, which we serve in The Glasshouse.
+A quintessential English twist on a modern classic

 - 10ml fresh lime juice